Raj0527/AnsibleProjects/README.md

 These commands are useful for performing quick tasks or verifying system states across multiple machines.

 ## Implementing Ansible Playbook
-In this section, I developed my first Ansible Playbook, a YAML-based file that defines a series of tasks to be automated.
+In this section, Writing Ansible Playbook, a YAML-based file that defines a series of tasks to be automated.
 Key elements include:

 Setting up web servers on multiple machines.